Samsung/tizen-docs/docs/application/native/guides/ui/efl/wearable/component-gengrid.md

 ## Callbacks

-You can register callback functions connected to the following signals for a gengrid object.
+You can register callback functions connected to the following signals for a gengrid object:

 **Table: Gengrid callback signals**